codevence/fair-wizard-guide/docs/applications/data-management-planner/settings/index.rst

 Settings
 ********

-This section covers different settings available to admin users.
+This section covers different settings available in Data Management Planner.
+Users need the :ref:`Manage Settings<roles>` role permission to view and manage these settings.
 The settings are categorized as listed below.

 ..
 NOTE::